Pollution from fishing vessels

-- Ensure that engine rooms and other machinery spaces are fitted with sump plumbing so that any leakage is collected in the sump instead of the bilge.
+- Make sure that engine rooms and other machinery spaces are fitted with sump plumbing so that any leakage is collected in the sump instead of the bilge.

-- Ensure propeller shaft seal is in good working order.
+- Make sure propeller shaft seal is in good working order.

 - Where the manufacturer’s warranty is not affected, high efficiency bypass oil filters can be installed that extend the life of the engine oil and decrease the need for frequent oil changes.

 Discharge of garbage into the sea is prohibited.